bugzilla/bugzilla/docs/en/rst/api/core/v1/general.rst

 Also starting with Bugzilla 5.0, login cookies are no longer returned by :ref:`rest_user_login` due to security concerns.

+Alternatively, authentication credentials can be provided via one of the following headers:

+* X-BUGZILLA-LOGIN
+* X-BUGZILLA-PASSWORD
+* X-BUGZILLA-API-KEY
+* X-BUGZILLA-TOKEN

+Credentials passed as part of the query string take precedence over the header credentials.

 Useful Parameters
 -----------------